GLP-1 Therapy and Mental Health Care

 Taking a GLP-1 medication can bring meaningful physical changes, but it often comes with emotional shifts that are less expected and rarely discussed.

-Some individuals taking GLP-1 medications such as Wegovy, Zepbound, or Ozempic report emotional changes, mood shifts, or unexpected psychological adjustments as appetite and weight patterns evolve.
+Some individuals taking these medicines report emotional changes, mood shifts, or unexpected psychological adjustments as appetite and weight patterns evolve.

 Common Emotional Changes People Experience on GLP-1 Medications